Peer Learning & Wellness Group Convener

-Rev. Alexis Vaughan serves as Justice Coordinator for the NBA.
+Rev. Alexis Vaughan serves as a Peer Learning & Wellness Group Convener for the NBA.
 Her work involves nurturing engagement strategies with the NBA and its partners to transform root causes of social injustice as well as furthering NBA’s issue-based advocacy efforts.
 At her core, Alexis is a storyteller and believes stories are what bind people together and inspire us to embrace new ways of being.
 This led her to pursue a career in ministry and community organizing.
 Prior to joining the NBA, Alexis pastored two United Church of Christ congregations in the Washington DC metropolitan area where she worked closely with the Disciples of Christ’s Refugee and Immigration Ministries and the Capital Area region.
 Alexis is an alumna of Duke University and the University of Chicago Divinity School.
 She is a former House Scholar of Disciples Divinity House of the University of Chicago.
 She enjoys exploring the outdoors and watching tennis and basketball.

 Getting to Know Alexis